apache/gravitino/docs/trino-connector/supported-catalog.md

 );
 ```

-The prefix `trino.bypass` is used to indicate Gravitino connector to pass the Trino connector configuration to the Gravitino catalog in the Trino runtime.
+A prefix with `trino.bypass` in the configuration key is used to indicate Gravitino connector to pass the Trino connector configuration to the Gravitino catalog in the Trino runtime.

 More trino connector configurations can refer to:
 - [Hive catalog](https://trino.io/docs/current/connector/hive.html#hive-general-configuration-properties)